X16Community/x16-docs/X16 Reference - 14 - Hardware.md

 only used by an expansion card if there are no other MMIO ranges available.
 Doing so may cause a bus conflict with cartridges that make use of MMIO (such as those with expansion hardware).
 See below for more information on cartridges.

+As of R49, the last I/O address inside IO7 (`$9FFF`) can have POST codes written to it under certain conditions during boot.
+See [Appendix E: Diagnostic Bank](X16%20Reference%20-%20Appendix%20E%20-%20Diagnostic%20Bank.md#POST) for details, and for what to expect when configuring an expansion card at this address.

 ROMB0-ROMB7 are connected to the ROM bank latch at address `$01`.
 Values 0-31 (`$00`-`$1F`) address the on-board ROM chips, and 32-255 are intended for expansion ROM or RAM chips